 We have been able to sell our complete stake and exit our investments with significant profits in the following companies:

 Below, you’ll be able to see our active portfolio with a short description about each Startup business:

-Ticket distribution platform that allows event promoters to control the sale and resale of tickets.
+Ticketing platform allowing event promoters to digitally control the sale and resale of tickets.

 When investing in early-stage, innovative Startups, you must be prepared to fail.
 And you must learn from each failure.

 Here you will find our less successful investments and the main lessons learnt from them: